Self-hosted deployment

 Retrieve the identifiers and keep them aside for the secret storage stage: Service Account key creation step 3

-1. Finally you should create 2 storages buckets
+1. Finally you should create 2 storage buckets

 One storage space will be used to store templates, and the second for renders.